The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$: Introduction

-There are two kinds of sequences produced by Chebyshev polynomials over $\Zp{k}$: Chebyshev degree sequence $\{T_i(x)\bmod p^k\}_{i\ge 0}$~\cite{Liao:ITC:2010, Chen:chebyZN:IS2011,Yoshioka:ChebyshevPk:TCAS2:2020} and Chebyshev integer sequence~$\{T_n^i(x)\bmod p^k\}_{i\ge 0}$ ~\cite{Yoshioka:Chebyshev2k:TCAS2:2016,Yoshioka:ChebyshevPk:TCAS2:2018,Umeno:permute:2016}.
-The former is essentially a homogeneous linear recurring sequence.
-It is periodic for any parameters and initial states~\cite{Rudolf:Introfinite:1994}.
-The period distributions of Chebyshev degree sequences over prime field $\mathbb{F}_p$~\cite{Liao:ITC:2010} and ring $\Zp{k}$~\cite{Chen:chebyZN:IS2011} have been systematically analyzed by the generating function method, showing that the security of the public-key encryption algorithm based on a Chebyshev polynomial depends on the parameter $p$.
-Combining the variation rule of the period of a Chebyshev degree sequence with the increase of parameter $k$, a polynomial-time algorithm was designed in~\cite{Yoshioka:ChebyshevPk:TCAS2:2020} to determine the equivalence class of the degree of a Chebyshev polynomial modulo $p^k$ when $p$ is not large.

-Chebyshev integer sequence is a nonlinear congruence iterative sequence.
-It is periodic if and only if the Chebyshev polynomial is a permutation polynomial over $\Zp{k}$.
-The periods of the Chebyshev integer sequences generated by iterating Chebyshev permutation polynomials over rings $\Zt{k}$ and $\Zp{k}$ were investigated in \cite{Yoshioka:Chebyshev2k:TCAS2:2016,Yoshioka:ChebyshevPk:TCAS2:2018,Umeno:permute:2016}.
-Moreover, an algorithm with time complexity $O(k)$ was developed to identify the degree of the Chebyshev polynomial modulo $2^k$~\cite{Yoshioka:Chebyshev2k:TCAS2:2016}.
-In \cite{Yoshioka:ChebyshevPk:TCAS2:2018}, it is reported that a key exchange protocol based on a Chebyshev polynomial modulo $p^k$ may be fragile against brute-force attack for some parameters.
-The period of a Chebyshev degree sequence over different domains can be analyzed with the aid of abundant algebraic tools for linear recurring sequences.
-In contrast, the nonlinear complexity of Chebyshev integer sequences make the period analysis much more difficult.
+There are two types of sequences produced by Chebyshev polynomials over $\Zp{k}$: Chebyshev degree sequence $\{T_i(x)\bmod p^k\}_{i\ge 0}$~\cite{Liao:ITC:2010, Chen:chebyZN:IS2011, Yoshioka:ChebyshevPk:TCAS2:2020} and Chebyshev integer sequence~$\{T_n^i(x)\bmod p^k\}_{i\ge 0}$~\cite{Umeno:permute:2018, Yoshioka:Chebyshev2k:TCAS2:2016, Yoshioka:ChebyshevPk:TCAS2:2018}, where $T_n^i(x)$ is the $i$-th iteration of $T_n(x)$.
+The former is essentially a homogeneous linear recurring sequence, characterized by its periodicity for any set of parameters and initial states~\cite{Rudolf:Introfinite:1994}.
+The period distributions of Chebyshev degree sequences over prime field $\mathbb{F}_p$~\cite{Liao:ITC:2010} and integer ring $\mathbb{Z}_q$~\cite{Chen:chebyZN:IS2011} have been systematically analyzed by the generating function method, showing that the security of the public-key encryption algorithm based on a Chebyshev polynomial depends on the parameter $p$ and $q$, where $q$ is composite.
+Combining the variation rule of the period of a Chebyshev degree sequence with increasing parameter $k$, a polynomial-time algorithm was designed in~\cite{Yoshioka:ChebyshevPk:TCAS2:2020} to determine the equivalence class of the degree of a Chebyshev polynomial modulo $p^k$ when $p$ is relatively small.
+Chebyshev integer sequence is defined by a nonlinear congruence iterative sequence.
+It is periodic if and only if the Chebyshev polynomial acts as a permutation polynomial over $\Zp{k}$.
+The periods of the Chebyshev integer sequences, generated by iterating Chebyshev permutation polynomials over rings $\Zt{k}$ and $\Zp{k}$, were investigated in \cite{Umeno:permute:2018, Yoshioka:Chebyshev2k:TCAS2:2016, Yoshioka:ChebyshevPk:TCAS2:2018}.
+Moreover, an algorithm with time complexity $O(k)$ was developed for determining the degree of the Chebyshev polynomial modulo $2^k$~\cite{Yoshioka:Chebyshev2k:TCAS2:2016}.
+It was reported in \cite{Yoshioka:ChebyshevPk:TCAS2:2018} that a key exchange protocol based on a Chebyshev polynomial modulo $p^k$ may be vulnerable to brute-force attacks under specific parameters.
+While the period of Chebyshev degree sequences across various domains can be analyzed using algebraic tools typical for linear recurring sequences, the nonlinear complexity of Chebyshev integer sequences renders their period analysis more challenging.